Skip to main content

 jupyter_anywidget_pglite

-Jupyter anywidget and magic for working with pglite (single use postgres wasm build).
+Jupyter anywidget and magic for working with pglite (single user postgres wasm build) (provides access to a single PostgreSQL db instance running solely in the the browser).

 Install from PyPi as: pip install jupyter_anywidget_pglite